kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 --global`.
 Needless to say, this encourages me to experiment and explore more tools, and so the cycle continues.

+## Automate _everything_.

+In case you didn't guess already, there's a theme going on here: **remove any friction that gets in between you and experimentation**.

 ## Embrace small, sharp tools.
 Embrace Unix.

 - embracing unix philosophy